DevJHansen/meme-share/README.md

 -Notifications when users comment or up vote/ down vote your post

--The ability for users to tag eachother in comments
+-The ability for users to tag each other in comments

 -Allow users to reply to comments